Tumor-infiltrating lymphocytes: Clinical Success

-The combination of TILs with a high dose of IL-2 presents multiple clinical trials demonstrating rates near 50% or more patients effectively responding.
+The combination of TILs with a high dose of IL-2 has been evaluated in multiple clinical trials, with response rates of 50% or more.
 In summary of TIL therapy clinical trials, TIL therapy was found to induce complete and durable regression of metastatic melanoma.
 Tumor reduction of 50% or more was observed in about half of patients.
 Some patients experienced complete responses with no detectable tumor remaining years after treatment.
-In one clinical trials, among the 93 patients treated with TILs, 19 patients had complete remissions that lasted greater than 3 years.
+In one clinical trial, among the 93 patients treated with TILs, 19 patients had complete remissions that lasted greater than 3 years.

-In a randomized, phase III trial conducted between 2014 and 2022 in Denmark and The Netherlands, researchers found that treatment with TILs was superior to ipilimumab in metastatic melanoma.
+In a randomized phase III trial conducted between 2014 and 2022 in Denmark and the Netherlands, researchers found that treatment with TILs was superior to ipilimumab in patients with metastatic melanoma.

 Clinical trials using TILs to treat digestive tract cancers, such as colorectal cancer, and cancers associated with the human papilloma virus (HPV), such as cervical cancer, are ongoing.
 In colorectal cancer, TILs are associated with microsatellite instability cancers, as may be seen in Lynch syndrome.
 Also, TILs are associated with most effective immune checkpoint inhibitor therapy in GI cancers.
-They are an important prognostic factor in melanoma and higher levels being associated with a better outcome.
+They are an important prognostic factor in melanoma and higher levels are associated with a better outcome.
 TILs are also associated with better outcomes in epithelial ovarian cancer.

-The use of TILs to treat other tumor types, including lung, ovarian, bladder, and breast, are under investigation.
+The use of TILs to treat other tumor types, including lung, ovarian, bladder, and breast, is under investigation.